 If you want to join us, you will be helping us with different tasks:

 Administrative and support tasks: This will be done in coordination with our senior ingenieur d’etudes, who will coordinate and share these efforts with you.
 These may include for example booking rooms for lab meetings, manage our few animals at the animal facility, managing lab shipments and taking care of the overall organization of the lab, managing lab communications with cell culture and animal facilities, etc… but also preparing solutions and reagents required for neuronal cultures, preparing DNA samples (maxi prep, midi prep), prepare cell line and primary neuron cultures, manage with others in lab that we what we need for experiments, etc…

 And globally, what we mostly need from you is to be an enthusiastic team player who wants to help all of us in the scientific research of the lab.
 We need you to be someone who wants to work with diverse people and learn from them, someone open to help with diverse aspects of research in molecular neuroscience, from administrative and support tasks to molecular cloning and experiments.
-All these tasks are equally important and your role will be essential in helping the research of the lab move forward!
+All these tasks are equally important and your role will be essential in helping the research of the lab move forward.

-We welcome applications starting October 16th, 2022 and the position is open to start at any point.
+We welcome applications starting February 19th, 2024 and the position is open to start at any point.
 To apply, please send an email to email@example.com, stating in 3-4 sentences your interest in the position and what aspects of it sound more relevant to you, contact information for three references and complete CV.
 We welcome applications from all over the world.
 Salary will be in accordance with your education (do you have a Master?) and years of experience in lab work, following a guide established by the Human Resources department at ICM.